3nvy/ES6-Workshop/5_template_literals.md

 # Template Literals

-Template Literals exist to solve a big problem over concatenation of string.
-On ES5 strings could become very complex and unredabe given their complexity.
+Template Literals exist to solve a big problem over concatenation of strings.
+On ES5 strings could become very complex and unreadable given their complexity.

 ## String Interpolation